Formatted SQL

 .

-There are a few methods that generate keywords.
-The advantage of these methods over typing the keyword directly is that the keyword is omitted if the arguments are missing or all empty.
+There are a few methods that generate SQL keywords.
+The advantage of these methods over typing the keyword directly into formatted SQL is that the keyword is omitted if the arguments are missing or all empty.

 Sql.Where